brunocalmon/echo-initializr/README.md

 # echo-initializr

-This tool was created to help developers create webservices in a faster way, withou needing to lose time with basic configurations.
+Echo Initializr is a tool created to help developers start projects created in the Echo Framework more quickly, without having to waste time with basic configurations.

 ## Usage